Custom Conditions

 Percentage rollouts

-import { registerEvaluators } from "showwhat";
+import type { ConditionEvaluator } from "showwhat";

-percentage: async ({ condition, context }) => {
+const rolloutEvaluator: ConditionEvaluator = async ({ condition, context, deps }) => {

 const { value } = condition as { type: "percentage"; value: number };